Weight Loss Through Geography

 gridHere’s a close-up of Iowa & Nebraska, color-coded according to the grid shown at the left.
 Note that the green and blue areas in southeast Iowa are at the lowest area of the spectrum, while the bright pink band going through Omaha is the highest.

-midwestThe figures on the key represent mGals, or miligals per meter of gravitational pressure.
+midwestThe figures on the key represent mGals per meter of gravitational pressure.

 Don’t worry, I’m not going to bore you with the math of it.
 We can boil it down this one simple premise: